Saint Petersburg: Rail

-Since 12 December 2010 Karelian Trains, a joint venture between Russian Railways and VR (Finnish Railways), has been running Alstom Pendolino operated high-speed services between Saint Petersburg's Finlyandsky and Helsinki's Central railway stations.
+From 12 December 2010 until March 2022, Karelian Trains, a joint venture between Russian Railways and VR (Finnish Railways), has been running Alstom Pendolino operated high-speed services between Saint Petersburg's Finlyandsky and Helsinki's Central railway stations.
 These services are branded as "Allegro" trains.
-"Allegro" is known for suffering some big technical problems from time to time, which sometimes result in significant delays and even cancellation of tourists' trips.
+"Allegro" is known for suffering from some big technical problems from time to time, which sometimes result in significant delays and even cancellation of tourists' trips.
+The service has been suspended indefinitely in the context of the Russian invasion of Ukraine and is not expected to resume.

 Air

 Saint Petersburg is served by Pulkovo International Airport.

 Pulkovo airport was opened to passengers as a small aerodrome in 1931.
 As of 2013, the Pulkovo airport, which handles over 12 million passengers annually, is the 3rd busiest in Russia after Moscow's Sheremetyevo and Domodedovo.
 As a result, the steadily increasing passenger traffic has triggered a massive modernization of the entire airport infrastructure.
 A newly built Terminal 1 of the Pulkovo airport was put into operation on 4 December 2013 and integrated international flights of the former terminal Pulkovo-2.
 The renovated terminal Pulkovo-1 has been opened for domestic flights as an extension of Terminal 1 in 2015.
-One of the oldest air carriers of the Russian Federation Rossiya is registered in Saint Petersburg and is the largest and the base carrier of Pulkovo Airport.
+One of the oldest air carriers of the Russian Federation (Rossiya Airlines) is registered in Saint Petersburg and is the largest and the base carrier of Pulkovo Airport.

-There is a regular rapid-bus connection (buses 39, 39E, K39) between Pulkovo airport and the Moskovskaya metro station as well as 24/7 taxi service.
+There is a regular rapid-bus connection (buses 39, 39E, K39) between Pulkovo airport and the Moskovskaya metro station as well as a 24/7 taxi service.